PG&E may cut power to 466,000 customers due to dangerous winds starting Sunday

 MORE: Find out if you'll be impacted by PSPS here

-"This is a strong to extreme offshore wind event and it could rival the Kincaid Fire of last year and wine country fire on 2017," ABC7 News Meteorologist Mike Nicco said.
+"This is a strong to extreme offshore wind event and it could rival the Kincade Fire of last year and wine country fire on 2017," ABC7 News Meteorologist Mike Nicco said.

 Gusty gusts winds are forecasted to reach 50 mph in Oakland, 44 mph in San Francisco, 36 mph in San Jose, 40 mph in Napa.

+If the PG&E PSPS goes into effect Sunday, it's projected to last two days.
+In case that happens, Sweet Scoops owner Joe Hencmann has a plan

+"I only have one little generator, so I can keep one freezer full but other than that I'll lose it.
+I'd rather help people out and give it away to the community," said Hencmann.

-Across Northern California, 31,000 PG&E customers Butte, Colusa, Glenn, Humboldt, Plumas, Shasta, Tehama, Trinity and Yolo countie were impacted by Thursday's PSPS event.
-The utility said it expects to have all customers' power restored by tonight.
+Across Northern California, 31,000 PG&E customers Butte, Colusa, Glenn, Humboldt, Plumas, Shasta, Tehama, Trinity and Yolo counties were impacted by Thursday's PSPS event.
+The utility said it expected to have all customers' power restored by Friday night.

 You can read the full advisory and check for the most current updates here.